DataDog/integrations-core/docker_daemon/README.md

 Some options have moved from `docker_daemon.yaml` to the main `datadog.yaml`:

   * `collect_labels_as_tags` has been renamed `docker_labels_as_tags` and now supports high cardinality tags, see the details in `datadog.yaml.example`
   * `exclude` and `include` lists have been renamed `ac_include` and `ac_exclude`.
-In order to make filtering consistent accross all components of the agent, we had to drop filtering on arbitrary tags.
+In order to make filtering consistent across all components of the agent, we had to drop filtering on arbitrary tags.
 The only supported filtering tags are `image` (image name) and `name` (container name).
 Regexp filtering is still available, see `datadog.yaml.example` for examples
   * `docker_root` option has been split in two options `container_cgroup_root` and `container_proc_root`
   * `exclude_pause_container` has been added to exclude pause containers on Kubernetes and Openshift (default to true).
 This avoids removing them from the exclude list by error.